senba1000m3/ai-chatbot-prompt-test/README.md

 Future versions would probably be very different from this since we chose to build with what we know best ~~a.k.a. the fanboy stack~~, but not the best option for an AI chatbot like this.

 ### UNO
-I just can't figure out why fps drop when receiving streams.
+I just can't figure out why the FPS drops when receiving streams.

 ## License
 This repository is published under the MIT license.